emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-#  July 25th Meetup
+#  August 29th Meetup

-Yes, there will be a meetup in July!
-Come visit us at the usual location, on Wednesday July 25th, 2018.
+There will be a meetup in August.
+Come visit us at the usual location, on Wednesday August 29th, 2018.

 As always: let us know if you have something you want to talk about, anything more or less Emacs related is welcome!
 Bring your laptop for